 Coefficient of Thermal Expansion of Materials

 Thermal expansion is generally the tendency of matter to change its dimensions in response to a change in temperature.
 It is usually expressed as a fractional change in length or volume per unit temperature change.
-Thermal expansion is common for solids, liquids and for gases.
-Unlike gases or liquids, solid materials tend to keep their shape when undergoing thermal expansion.
+Thermal expansion is common for solids, liquids, and gases.
+Unlike gases or liquids, solid materials keep their shape when undergoing thermal expansion.
 A linear expansion coefficient is usually employed in describing the expansion of a solid, while a volume expansion coefficient is more useful for a liquid or a gas.

 The linear thermal expansion coefficient is defined as: